fxing79/ibaa/README.md

 The dataset comprises over 8 years of price data, trading volume data, and market capitalization data for the 5-stocks-portfolio experimented in the abovementioned paper.
 With **./mkt_cap** to calculate portfolio weights and **./price** data, one can easily replicate the numbers of **vw_pfl.txt**.

 We are not authorized to publish sentiment data from **Psychsignal**, however, users could apply their own source of sentiment information.

+## Code Overview

+The code showcases how the B-L model is used to fuse sentiment information and the prior portfolio weights.